Vaccines are here. School’s open. Some parents still agonize

 In Fort Worth, Texas, Heather Buen, who works for a local utility and is a Democratic politics organizer, keeps at her kids to wear masks and wash their hands, even when other children or even teachers don’t.

-“It’s a lot of effort to maintain that,” she said.
 She thinks seeing their dad, an electrician, get COVID-19 helped scare them into sticking to preventive measures.
 The five children in school have not gotten sick, and Buen said she feels reassured because it seems more students and staff are wearing masks now than at the beginning of the school year.
 Still, parents from three districts, including hers, have sued, saying schools are violating students’ constitutional rights because there’s no mask mandate.

 The lawsuits, school board meeting fights, dissension between family members and friends is also a source of stress.